US lawyers appeal UK decision to block Assange extradition - NewsBreak

 LONDON — (AP) — Lawyers acting on behalf of the U.S. government on Wednesday challenged a British judge’s decision to block the extradition of WikiLeaks founder Julian Assange to face espionage charges in the United States, arguing that assessments of Assange’s mental health should be reviewed.

-The British judge, Vanessa Baraitser, ruled in January that Assange was likely to kill himself if held under harsh U.S. prison conditions.
+The British judge ruled in January that Assange was likely to kill himself if held under harsh U.S. prison conditions.
 The U.S. government is appealing.

-On Wednesday, the 50-year-old Australian, wearing a dark face mask, listened in by video link from London’s high-security Belmarsh prison, where he has been held since 2019.
+On Wednesday, the 50-year-old Australian listened in by video link from London’s high-security Belmarsh prison, where he has been held since 2019.

-Outside the court, Assange’s partner, Stella Moris, described him as an “innocent man accused of practicing journalism.”
+Outside court, Assange’s partner, Stella Moris, described him as an “innocent man accused of practicing journalism.”

 “For every day that this colossal injustice is allowed to continue, Julian’s situation grows increasingly desperate,” Moris, who has two young children with Assange, told his supporters and reporters.